 - Volterra – a walled mountaintop town in Tuscany, this atmospheric town is where Stephanie Meyer, the author of the Twilight series, based the Volturi, the fictional yet famous coven of elite, regal and rich vampire rulers.

 Bergamo and Brescia have in fact been awarded cultural titles for 2023, in an empathetic attempt to rebuild these two towns which have been devastated by the COVID-19 outbreak.
 The funding and support will give the joint winners hope for the future.
-Yet we wait with eagerness to find out who will hold the 2022 title!

-Whoever wins, it is safe to say that all 10 are captivating in their own right, and worth adding to your travel bucket list.
+While Procida won the 2022 title, it is safe to say that all 10 are captivating in their own right, and worth adding to your travel bucket list.